George Floyd protests in Minneapolis–Saint Paul: President Donald Trump reacts

 Just before midnight local time on May 28, President Donald Trump posted a controversial statement on Twitter in reaction to the events in Minneapolis.
 He said, "These THUGS are dishonoring the memory of George Floyd, and I won't let that happen.
 Just spoke to Governor Tim Walz and told him that the Military is with him all the way.
 Any difficulty and we will assume control but, when the looting starts, the shooting starts.
 Thank you!"
+By 2:30 a.m.
+CDT, Twitter had flagged Trump's tweet for glorifying violence, which its guidelines prohibited.

 Friday, May 29, 2020

 Trump and local officials trade comments

-In a follow up to an earlier statement on Twitter, Trump said just after midnight local time on May 29, "I can’t stand back & watch this happen to a great American City, Minneapolis.
+In a follow-up to an earlier statement on Twitter, Trump said just after midnight local time on May 29, "I can't stand back & watch this happen to a great American City, Minneapolis.
 A total lack of leadership.
 Either the very weak Radical Left Mayor, Jacob Frey, get his act together and bring the City under control, or I will send in the National Guard & get the job done right….."

 Frey addressed the media at 1:30 a.m.
 CDT as the city was battling multiple fires and violence.
 He acknowledged the anger in the community over Floyd's murder, but condemned the actions of rioters and looters.
 In defense of his decision to have police withdraw from the third precinct station to deescalate tension, he said, "Brick and mortar is not as important as life".
 He also reacted to Trump's tweets and criticized the president for stoking tension and casting blame on officials during an active crisis event.

-By 2:30 a.m.
-CDT, Twitter had flagged Trump's earlier tweet that said “when the looting starts, the shooting starts” for glorifying violence, which its guidelines prohibited.